code-423n4/2022-02-redacted-cartel/README.md

 This repo will be made public before the start of the contest.
 (C4 delete this line when made public)

-> Name of each contract and:
->   source lines of code (excluding blank lines and comments) in each
+> Name of each contract, source lines of code, external contracts, and libraries
->   external contracts called in each
->   libraries used in each

 BribeVault.sol
 - Source lines of code: 357
 - External contract calls
     - Line 187: IERC20(token).safeTransferFrom(briber, address(this), amount);
-    - Line 283-285: (bool sentFeeRecipient, ) = feeRecipient.call{value: feeAmount}(
+    - Lines 283-285: (bool sentFeeRecipient, ) = feeRecipient.call{value: feeAmount}(
                     ""
                 );
-    - Line 291-293: (bool sentDistributor, ) = distributor.call{
+    - Lines 291-293: (bool sentDistributor, ) = distributor.call{
                     value: distributorAmount
                 }("");
     - Line 296: IERC20(token).transfer(feeRecipient, feeAmount);